 Tuition and Financial Aid

-*Cost assumes completion of the 30 credit program in two semesters.
-Amount does not include student fees, books and course materials or other incidental costs such as meals and parking.
+*Cost assumes completion of the 30 credit track in two semesters.
+Amount does not include student fees, books and course materials or other incidental costs such as housing, meals and parking.
 Rates are subject to yearly increases.

 |Carlson School fee||